 During the 1300’s, sailors from Italy fell in love with the Bichon Frise dog breed and took them to their homeland.
-Bichon Frises became an instant hit with the Italian nobility and the wealthy.
+As you may have guessed, Bichon Frises were an instant hit with the Italian nobility and the wealthy.

 During the 1500’s, the aristocracy in France regarded these cute little dogs very highly.
-Bichon Frises often appeared in the courts of French kings, to entertain and delight their masters.
+Because of this, Bichon Frises often lived in the courts of French kings.
+They were kept to entertain and delight their masters.

 Information is limited after that–until they re-emerged on the coastal regions of North Africa in the 1800’s.